 Put some body oil on the top to lock the moisture

-Adding another layer can give that extra protection, especially for the people with dry skin.
+Adding another layer can give that extra protection, especially for people with dry skin.

 Don’t skip SPF